khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

 ---
-name: Slash commands in Duo Chat
+name: Slash commands in GitLab Duo Chat
-description: Principles of slash commands in Duo Chat
+description: Principles of slash commands in GitLab Duo Chat
 ---

 ## Overview

 Slash commands provide a way for users to efficiently communicate their intent to Duo Chat.
 They also allow the user to discover the functionality that Duo Chat offers.
 Slash commands are prefixed with a "/" and followed by a specific keyword from a predefined list.

-## Commands available
+## Adding slash commands

-Be thoughtful when adding slash commands, as each additional command increases the memory burden on the user.
-Slash commands should be available for frequently repeated actions.
-Only show commands that are relevant to the user's current context.
-Aim to to have all commands shown on the menu without the user needing to scroll or type ahead.
+Be deliberate when adding slash commands.
+The list of available commands should be curated to highlight the most valuable interactions.
+Aim to display all commands in the menu without requiring users to scroll or type ahead.

+To avoid unnecessary commands, assess the following questions before implementing a new slash command:

+- Does the proposed slash command represent a frequently repeated action?
+  - What evidence supports this?
+- What benefit does the proposed command provide to users?
+- What alternative solutions have you explored?

+[UX research](https://gitlab.com/gitlab-org/ux-research/-/issues/3098) is ongoing to better understand user needs for slash commands.

 ## Naming convention and syntax